-A traditional bachelor degree requires general education classes from many disciplines and is designed to provide students a wide base of knowledge, allowing them to concentrate their education in the third or fourth year of their education.
+A traditional bachelor's degree requires general education classes from many disciplines and is designed to provide students a wide base of knowledge, allowing them to concentrate their education in the third or fourth year of their education.
 A BAS degree gives students the chance to focus their education on their specific educational and career goals early within your education and incorporates more practical and concentrated hands-on learning in a specific industry or the career of their choice.

-- The Bachelor of Applied Science in Applied Management (BAS-AM) - The Bachelor of Applied Science in Diesel Technology (BAS-DT) - The Bachelor of Applied Science in Information Technology: Applications Development (BAS-IT: AD) - The Bachelor of Applied Science in Teacher Education (BAS-TE)
+- The Bachelor of Applied Science in Applied Management (BAS-AM) - The Bachelor of Applied Science in Behavioral Healthcare (BAS-BH) - The Bachelor of Applied Science in Diesel Technology (BAS-DT) - The Bachelor of Applied Science in Information Technology: Applications Development (BAS-IT: AD) - The Bachelor of Applied Science in Teacher Education (BAS-TE)